Kicksecure/usability-misc/README.md

 Provides apt-get-noninteractive that is a simple wrapper around apt-get, that sets all required environment variables to make it interactive as well as to prevent systemd service starts and restarts during apt-get.

+Sets mousepad as the default editor for sudoedit if environment variable SUDO_EDITOR is unset and if mousepad is installed.
 ## How to install `usability-misc` using apt-get ##

 1\.
 Add [Whonix's Signing Key](https://www.whonix.org/wiki/Whonix_Signing_Key).